larissahmendes/timewalk/data/README.md

     tar -zxvf outputfile_negative.root.tar.gz

-Then, put this file inside inside this folder to run the analysis.
+Then, put the extracted file inside inside this folder to run the analysis.
+Be aware that this set has a size of about 2.5 GB.